 Find out how to apply.

 This funding has come from central government.
-The guidance it issued on the grants can be found here.
+See the guidance it issued on the grants.